cyverse-gis/data2science/README.md

 ## D2S Instance on Cyverse

+The Cyverse instance of D2S is hosted on the thorn physical server `thorn.cyverse.org`

+ssh -p 1657 <cyverse_user_name>@thorn.cyverse.org

+web app files are located in `/opt/data-to-science`

+user-data storage is located at `/storage/`

 The Cyverse instance of D2S is hosted on a Tombstone VM https://tombstone-cloud.cyverse.org/; medium2 VM with 4 VCPUs, 16 gb ram.
 100GB volume at /dev/vda

 Login to server `ssh ubuntu@128.196.65.95`.
 You need to have public ssh keys on the host VM.